yyl/DigitalDesignNote/Pipelining.md

 ### From computer architecture

-> like a assembly line.
+> like an assembly line.

 Pipelining is an implementation technique in which multiple instructions are overlapped in execution.
+It increases instruction _throughput_ instead of instruction _execution_ _time_ or _latency_.

 ![Pipelined laundry](pipelined_laundry.png)